Rowerliu/Cellflow/README.md

 Deep learning has advanced pathological image analysis but remains constrained by limited annotated data, especially for fine-grained and rare conditions.
 While data augmentation alleviates this issue, existing methods are restricted to spatial manipulations that lack biological plausibility and overlook the temporal dynamics of pathological state transition.
-To address this gap, we propose \textbf{Cellflow}, the first temporal-aware generative framework for pathological image augmentation.
+To address this gap, we propose **Cellflow**, the first temporal-aware generative framework for pathological image augmentation.
 Cellflow models pathological transition as smooth trajectories on a biological image manifold, generating intermediate states via a stair-based diffusion bridge with classifier-guided probability-flow